Geophysical-Instrumentation-Group-UL/Geophysical-Open-Seismic-Hardware/doc/refraction_survey.md

 ---

-Here is the details about the data in the article from the refraction survey.
+Here is the details about the refraction survey from the article.